jakecush1/php-syntax-guide/phpsyntax.md

       echo ($myArray); //prints the sorted array

   ```
-#PHP Loop
+#PHP Loop<br>
-PHP can run loops like other scripting languages
+PHP can run loops like other scripting languages<br>
-    while - loops through a block of code as long as the specified condition is true
+    while - loops through a block of code as long as the specified condition is true <br>

      ```
      $x = 1;
       while($x <= 5) {